Josephine Ryan: Later life

-Ryan went to America to give John Devoy a first-hand account of the Rising.
+After the Easter Rising, Ryan went to America to give John Devoy (the leader of the American based Irish republican organization Clan na Gael) a first-hand account of the Rising.
 She married General Richard Mulcahy on 2 June 1919 in Dublin.
 They had six children: Padraic, Seán, Risteárd, Elizabeth, Neillí, and Maura.
-At the beginning of their marriage they lived in a flat, which was regularly raided by the British military, Ryan had her first child there.
+At the beginning of their marriage, they lived in a flat, which was regularly raided by the British military; Ryan had her first child there.

-During the Irish War of Independence, Mulcahy spend a significant amount of time on the run, and the family lived in the old buildings used by Pearce for St Enda's School.
+During the Irish War of Independence, Mulcahy spends a significant amount of time on the run, and the family lived in the old buildings used by Pearce for St Enda's School.
 Eventually, his mother asked them to leave since the frequent Black and Tan raids on them caused damage to the house.
 In September 1920, Ryan went to stay with her sister Agnes in Belfast for some months.

 After Michael Collins's death, they moved to Lissenfield House, next to Portobello barracks because Collins had held meetings in several of their previous addresses, and it was not considered safe to remain there.
 Mulcahy then took over leadership of the army.
 Mulcahy later became commander-in-chief of the Irish Army and leader of Fine Gael from 1944 to 1948.

-Many times throughout Ryan's life she was uprooted by the raids carried out by the Black and Tans.
+Many times throughout Ryan's life, she was uprooted by the raids carried out by the Black and Tans.
 Because her husband was constantly fleeing and could visit her only in secret, it was a very difficult time in her life.
 In September 1920, Ryan moved to Belfast for a few months to live with her sister.

-The Northern Ireland Cumann na Saoirse was a brief organisation to represent the small group of treaty-supporters in Cumann na mBan.